-Printing Services works on both PC and MAC platforms.
+Printing Services works on both PC and Mac platforms.
 PDF files work the best.

-Alternate file formats such as Word, JPG or Powerpoint files often do not print correctly and may be subject to additional fees.
+Alternate file formats such as Word, JPG, or Powerpoint files often do not print correctly and may be subject to additional fees.

-Submit a press quality PDF file as well as a copy of your native graphic design or page layout file, along with all packaged images, fonts, graphics and linked files.
+Submit a press-quality PDF file as well as a copy of your native graphic design or page layout file, along with all packaged images, fonts, graphics, and linked files.

 Include graphics, scanned photographs, and digital images.
-A hard copy sample or mock up will provide a visual comparison when doing pre-flight checks.
+A hard copy sample or mock-up will provide a visual comparison when doing pre-flight checks.

 Supply all desired fonts, including printer and screen fonts.
 Missing, substituted or inexpensive Web fonts can cause printing issues.
 Some software programs allow you to apply certain styles (italic, bold, etc.) to a plain font.
 These stylized fonts don’t always print well.
 Be sure to use a proper font family.

-Note: Most World Wide Web images too low a resolution to use in a quality printed piece.
+Note: Most World Wide Web images are too low a resolution to use in a quality printed piece.

 Most publishing and page layout programs have a mask command that will trap a photo inside a box so that the photo does not extend outside the box area.
 This feature is the preferred method to mask a photo to a box, as many problems arise when a photo is manually cropped, and you can’t see if it fills the frame extends outside of the box.